prvjapan/pyird/documents/input_data.rst

 .. image:: ./figures/reduc_flowchart.png

-This page describes the input data required for the data reduction process.
+This page describes the input data required for the data reduction process (shown in the green boxes in the image above).
 Please also refer to :doc:`./userguide/terms` for the naming conventions of observation data and detailed explanations of calibration datasets.

 - Flat_comb